QR vs NFC for Connected Packaging

 How It Works

 NFC (Near Field Communication) uses short-range wireless technology to communicate between a small embedded tag and a smartphone.
-The consumer holds their phone within about 1-4 centimeters of the tag — essentially tapping the product — and a URL or data payload is transmitted wirelessly.
-No camera, no scanning, no line-of-sight.
+The consumer holds their phone within approximately 1–4 centimetres of the tag — essentially tapping the product — and a URL or data payload is transmitted wirelessly.
+No camera, no scanning, no line-of-sight required.
+The tag itself is a thin, flexible chip with an antenna, typically embedded in a label, hang tag, or the packaging material itself.
+Tags are passive: they carry no battery and draw power from the smartphone's NFC reader field.
+The entire interaction takes less than a second.
+Because the tag is embedded rather than printed, it can survive product handling, retail display, and years of use without degrading — a durability advantage over surface-printed codes in environments where wear is a concern.

 Why NFC Has Its Place

 The tap interaction feels different.
-There's something about physically tapping your phone against a product that feels intentional, almost intimate.
-It's a distinctly premium interaction that luxury brands have recognized and adopted.
-The experience says "this product is special" in a way that scanning a printed code doesn't.
+Physically tapping a phone against a product feels intentional — almost intimate.
+It is a distinctly premium interaction that luxury brands have recognised and adopted.
+The experience communicates that a product is special in a way a printed code does not replicate.

 Stronger anti-counterfeiting.
-Every NFC tag contains a unique identifier (UID) that's set at the chip level during manufacturing.
-Unlike a QR code, this UID can't be copied by taking a photograph.
-Some advanced NFC chips also support cryptographic authentication, where the tag proves its identity to a server using challenge-response protocols.
-For brands dealing with counterfeiting problems, this is a meaningful security advantage.
+Every NFC tag contains a unique identifier (UID) set at the chip level during manufacturing.
+Unlike a QR code, this UID cannot be copied by photographing the tag.
+Advanced NFC chips also support cryptographic authentication, where the tag proves its identity to a server using a challenge-response protocol — a meaningful security advantage for brands facing counterfeiting pressure.

 No visual footprint.
-An NFC tag is invisible — embedded inside the packaging or label with no visible indication required (though you'll want to add a "tap here" indicator for discoverability).
-This can be valuable for packaging designs where visual cleanliness is a priority.
+An NFC tag is invisible, embedded inside packaging or a label with no required surface marking.
+This benefits packaging designs where visual cleanliness is paramount — though a "tap here" indicator is still recommended for consumer discoverability.

 Works through materials.
 NFC signals pass through paper, cardboard, plastic, fabric, and thin wood.
-The tag doesn't need to be visible or directly accessible — it just needs to be close enough to the phone.
+The tag does not need to be directly visible or accessible — proximity to the phone is all that matters.

 Where NFC Gets Complicated

 Cost per unit.
-NFC tags typically cost between $0.05 and $0.30+ per unit depending on chip type, memory size, features, and order volume.
-Basic NTAG213 tags at high volumes can approach the $0.05 range, while more advanced chips with authentication features cost more.
-For a premium product with a $50+ price point, this is negligible.
-For a $3 grocery item at millions of units, it changes the math significantly.
+NFC tags typically cost between $0.05 and $0.30+ per unit depending on chip type, memory, features, and order volume.
+For a product priced at $50 or more, this cost is negligible.
+For a $3 grocery item at millions of units, it materially affects unit economics and requires justification beyond convenience.

-Compatibility isn't quite universal.
-NFC reading works on all iPhones from iPhone 7 onward and most Android phones manufactured since around 2015.
-That covers the vast majority of smartphones in use today, but not absolutely all of them.
-Older devices and some budget Android phones may lack NFC hardware.
-The gap is closing every year, but it's worth acknowledging.
+Compatibility is not quite universal.
+NFC reading works on all iPhones from iPhone 7 onward and most Android phones manufactured since approximately 2015 — the vast majority of smartphones in use today, but not all.
+Some older and budget Android devices lack NFC hardware entirely.

 The invisibility problem.
-The same invisibility that makes NFC elegant also makes it harder for consumers to discover.
-If someone doesn't know the product has an NFC tag, they won't tap it.
-This is why many NFC-enabled products still include a visual indicator — an icon, a "tap here" prompt — which somewhat undermines the "clean design" benefit.
+The same invisibility that makes NFC elegant makes it harder for consumers to discover.
+Most NFC-enabled products still include a visual prompt — a tap icon or "tap here" label — which partially offsets the clean-design benefit and adds a design constraint.

 Tags can be damaged.
 NFC tags are durable but not indestructible.
-Extreme bending, puncturing, or exposure to strong electromagnetic fields can damage them.
-In most packaging applications this isn't a problem, but it's another variable to manage in quality control.
+Extreme bending, puncturing, or exposure to strong electromagnetic fields can render them non-functional — an additional quality-control variable absent from printed codes.

 Best For